Pumas claw back to beat Scotland with second-half romp

 Santiago Carreras converted four of the five Pumas tries while Finn Russell put over a penalty and three conversions for the home side.

-The contrast in performance from one half to the next was stark as Scotland started strongly and scored their first try after 13 minutes with Dempsey sprinting through the defences.
+The contrast in performance from one half to the next was stark as Scotland started strongly and scored their first try after 13 minutes with Dempsey sprinting through the Argentina defence.

 Darcy Graham’s catch of a high kick set up Scotland’s second try in the 28th minute, scored by Ashman with a burst over the line from close in after several phases of attack.